gvwilson/thirdbit/src/fiction/iffy/index.md

-The thought broke into pieces like a glass portrait shattering as it hit the floor and each shard was a picture no not a picture but the world seen through a pair of frightened eyes scurrying through an abandoned room that smelled of coal and grease and following behind a black and gray tail in the same room the same smell and in a cobblestoned alley hunched behind a barrel too afraid to move and on the other side of that alley looking from the barrel to the sky afraid that one of the shapes high above was a drone rather than a gull
+The thought broke into pieces like a glass portrait shattering as it hit the floor and each shard was a picture no not a picture but the world seen through a pair of frightened eyes scurrying through an abandoned room that smelled of coal and grease following a black and gray tail in the same room the same smell and in a cobblestoned alley hunched behind a barrel too afraid to move and on the other side of that alley looking from the barrel to the sky afraid that one of the shapes high above was a drone rather than a gull